 Images of select Bodhi Garden events over the years in our Photo Gallery tell some of the beautiful stories.

-- Drum circles every new and full moon inspired healing and friendship for the last decade
+- Drum circles every new and full moon inspired healing and friendship for fourteen years from March 2006-March 2020

 - Numerous winter/summer solstices and fall/spring equinoxes have been observed, including a few eclipses and meteor showers